furiosa-ai/furiosa-models/docs/getting_started.md

 1. Creates a `session` which is the main class of Furiosa Runtime which actually loads an ONNX/tflite model to NPU and run inferences
 1. Runs an inference with pre/post processings.

-A `Model` instance is a Python object, including model artifacts, metadata, and its pre/post processors.
+A `Model` instance is a Python object, including model artifacts, metadata, and its pre/postprocessors.
 You can learn more about `Model` object at [Model object](model_object.md).

 Also, you can find all available models at